 Current technologies for the recycling of printed waste rely on processes of thermal degradation of the inks in extrusion with their elimination during the degassing and filtration phase of the melt.
-As efficient as they may be, these processes are however unable to eliminate a high-ink loads.
+As efficient as they may be, these processes are however unable to eliminate high inks loads.
 These can remain in the recycled polymers with consequent limitations in the materials reuse in new packaging.
 Sorema has therefore introduced a deinking process upstream of the extrusion phase, thus obtaining materials with minimal printing ink residues and allowing the subsequent extrusion operation to produce a high-quality polymer.

-After a robust development phase in its R&D department, Sorema is now able to offer a wide range of solutions for ink removal.
-Technologies had been developed and installed more than 20 years ago, but required modification to address these new technical demands.
-The technology remains based upon the proven process of batch washing and so ensures a repeatable, defined cleaning of the substrate.
+Sorema's "mission" is to offer innovative solutions to its customers, so that they can seize new opportunities with reliable and tested solutions.
+After a robust development phase, in its R&D department, Sorema is now able to offer the market a wide range of solutions for ink removal.
+Technologies had already been developed and installed, in the year 2000, but needed to be adjusted and updated to address these new technical demands.
+The technology remains based upon the proven process of "batch" washing and so ensures a repeatable and defined cleaning of the substrate.

-The de-inking module is an advanced washing system for the removal of inks and successfully combines several factors.
-These include the feeding of the incoming material with volumetric or gravimetric dosage, the controlled and independent dosage of chemical additives, and a high friction of the material in hot water with a defined residence time adjustable to each specific ink and material.
+The de-inking module is an advanced washing system, developed by Sorema, for the removal of inks and successfully combines several factors.
+These include the feeding of the incoming material with volumetric or gravimetric dosage, the controlled and independent dosage of chemical additives, and high friction of the material in hot water with a defined residence time adjustable to each specific inks and material.
 In this way, customers have the opportunity to wash rigid and flexible plastic materials on a single plant.